-Especially with canvas paintings, never lean your paintings against anything sharp.
+4. Effective Storage: Never lean your canvas paintings against anything sharp.
 Leaning your painting against the edge of a table, or corner of a chair can dent, stretch, or tear canvas fibers.
-When storing, lay your painting flat, or lean against an even surface.
+Lay your painting flat, or lean against an even surface.

-Because oil marks from fingers are difficult to remove, avoid touching your painting.
+5. Minimal Contact: Because oil marks from fingers can be difficult to remove, avoid touching your painting.
 Display your painting in a place where guests are unlikely to touch or bump your art.

-Keep your painting at a moderate temperature.
+6. Moderate Temperature: Keep your painting at a moderate temperature.
 Avoid extreme, or rapid changes in heat or cold.
-Never leave your painting in a hot care, especially in the trunk, varnish may blister and permanently damage the artwork
+Never leave your painting in a hot car, especially in the trunk, varnish may blister and permanently damage the artwork.

-Light your painting with an indirect, incandescent light source like a lamp, or gentle overhead unit.
-Avoid shining a bright light onto your painting, or hanging your art in direct sunlight; UV rays cause discoloration and warping.
+7. Gentle Light: Light your painting with an indirect, incandescent light source like a lamp, or gentle overhead unit.
+Avoid shining a bright light onto your painting, or hanging your art in direct sunlight; UV rays cause discolouration and warping.

-Avoid hanging your artwork in a damp or cold location.
+9. Low Moisture: Avoid hanging your artwork in a damp location.
 Excessive moisture may cause molding.

-When cleaning your glass-covered picture, spray your dust cloth, and then clean the glass.
-Avoid spraying water directly onto the glass.
+10. Clean Glass: When cleaning your glass-covered artwork, spray your dust cloth, and then clean the glass.
+Avoid spraying directly onto the glass.